chdown/overlay_windows_plugin/README.md

         overlay_windows_plugin: any
 ```

--   Set up the permission in the AndroidManifest.xml in the android folder:
+-   Set up the permission in the AndroidManifest.xml in the Android folder:

 ```
 <manifest xmlns:android="http://schemas.android.com/apk/res/android">